 Some dogs were just born for winter – and will love having adventures in the cold temperatures with you.
 But of course, not all dogs are made for snow.
 Sometimes it’s just too cold for dogs, especially the small breeds.
-However, there are some snow loving dogs that you can count on for your winter activities this year.
-Do you already have one?
-These are 10 dog breeds that love snow; get to know them!
+However, here are 11 snow loving dogs that you can count on for your winter activities this year – and how you can keep them safe in case they go wandering off this cold season.

 Always know where your dog is